searles/parsing/tutorial.md

 There are further parser combinators but these should be the most important ones.

+HINTS:

-HINT: `Reducer.rep` does not support backtracking.
+* `Reducer.rep` does not support backtracking.
 Everything that can be consumed by `rep` will be consumed, for both, `parse` and `print`.
 For this reason, printing the result of `a.then(Reducer.rep(a))` where `a` is a `Reducer` will always fail.
 The JoinReducer-class (created by `join`) or PlusReducer-class (`plus`) can be helpful to overcome this problem.
+* The properties of thr 'then' and 'or'-combinator can be further modified using flags.

 ## Parser Functions